Your Data is Longing for a Designer

 All too often, a team builds a product, excitedly launches it, feels on top of the world, and...the product isn’t used as expected by users; or even used.
 It feels like someone ran over your foot with a lawn mower.
 Or worse.

 This can especially be true for data products.
 There are lots of varying definitions, but we generally think of a ‘data product’ as a product in which data is the primary value being delivered to users, while there is little to no interface involved.
 Examples are a recommendation engine, search functionality, predicting who will win each state of an election, or in our case, if an electrical asset will fail or not during high wind speeds.
-We learned this while building AI products to help with depowerization efforts and preventing wildfires for one of the largest public utility companies in the United States.
+Elixir developers write data ingestion routines and you're done, right?
+Not so fast.
+We recently spent time building AI products to help with depowerization efforts and preventing wildfires for one of the largest public utility companies in the United States.
+And we have an opinion about whether a data product needs a designer.

 Because of the above, our experience at Lab Zero is that a data product absolutely needs a designer and / or a user researcher.
 What is being designed you ask?
 The user experience.
 There will be users, and they will be using the data to accomplish the task at hand.
 The question is, what are these tasks?
 Who are the key users, what are their skill sets, environments, pre-existing mental models, and how will they consume and use the data?
 The design of the product answers these questions and more.